 Green Jade - is considered in the oriental tradition the stone of good fortune, vitality, and health.
 Jade was featured mainly in ancient oriental art and was highly valued in ancient China being used to create the finest objects and for grave furnishings for the members of the imperial family.

-Onyx - can be found in various regions including Yemen, Uruguay, Argentina, Brazil, Canada, China, India, Indonesia, Madagascar and in the U.S. It was used for jewelry, hardstone carving and worn as amulet due to its healing and protective properties.
+Onyx - can be found in various regions including Yemen, Uruguay, Argentina, Brazil, Canada, China, India, Indonesia, Madagascar, and in the U.S. It was used for jewelry, hardstone carving and worn as an amulet due to its healing and protective properties.

 Aventurine - the most common color of Aventurine is green, but it may also be orange, brown, blue, or yellow.
 It can be found in India, Chile, Russia, and Spain.
 It was used for figurine carvings and jewelry.
 Green Aventurine called the "gambler's stone" or, "the stone of opportunity" is known as one of the luckiest stones, attracting good luck and prosperity.

 Hematite - delights us with its black, silver-gray, brown, or red colors.
 Hematite was popular due to its use in mourning jewelry but it was also used in art.
 It has grounding and balancing properties, absorbs toxic emotions, cleanses the blood, and supports circulation.